Careers involving travel

 - Interpreter – interpreters specialise in translating live speech or sign language.
 Sometimes this is over the telephone but often translators are present in person, so you will travel to wherever your services are needed.
 This could be a business event, a conference, a diplomatic summit or a court trial, for example, and will often be overseas.
 A degree in modern foreign languages is a typical first step towards this career, followed by a postgraduate interpreting qualification.
 Also take a look at our interpreter job description on TARGETjobs, our graduate careers site.

 - Events manager – are you super-organised?
 Do you like to make sure that every detail of a project is under control?
 Then you could be an ideal events manager.
 Events managers can organise anything from business conferences to weddings to festivals; some roles involve planning events at just one particular venue but many others deal with lots of different venues, which can include quite a bit of travel.
-You can read more about the role in our article on jobs in hospitality and travel and use our course search to find events management degrees.
+You can read more about the role in our article on jobs in hospitality and travel and use the UCAS course search to find events management degrees.